 Paul Offner Lecture Series

-Created in 2007, the Paul Offner Lecture Series honors the late Paul Offner, who left a legacy of applying good scholarship to public policy, especially for disadvantaged people.
+Created in 2007, the Paul Offner Lecture Series honors the late Paul Offner, who left a legacy of applying good scholarship to public policy, especially for people from disadvantaged groups.

 Paul Offner speaks in front of a microphone.